simplyequipped/pyjs8call/README.md

 # get a list of spot messages in the last 15 minutes
 max_age = 15 * 60 # convert minutes to seconds
 js8call.spots.filter(age = max_age)

+# get a list of the 10 most recent spot messages from regional stations in the last hour on the 40m band
+js8call.spots.filter(distance = 500, band = '40m', count = 10)
 ```

 Run multiple JS8Call instances: